GraphStreamingProject/ZeppelinExperiments/comparison_systems/terrace/README.md

 `code/src/ingestion_test.cpp`.

 ### Continuous Query Experiment
-The command line arguments to the `cont_query` executable are as follows:
+The command line arguments to the `continuous_query_test` executable are as follows:

 1. Path to the (binary) stream file
 2. Update batch size.
 Unlike our system, Terrace is not designed to process updates at the granularity of a single edge.
 Instead,